 Real Estate Sales Drop

-With the lockdowns, quarantines, and other government directives enforced in various places, people are reluctant to leave their homes, much less sell or rent them.
-The same is true for commercial spaces and real estate.
 The urban communities are feeling the brunt of the negative impact of the pandemic on real estate.
-The people and businesses in these densely populated areas hang on dearly to their properties and see selling as a risky move.
-With how bleak the situation is looking we might ask: is commercial real estate in trouble or is residential real estate in trouble too?
+People and businesses in these densely populated areas hang on dearly to their properties.
+They see selling as a risky move.
+Given how bleak the situation is looking, we might ask: is commercial real estate in trouble or is residential real estate in trouble too?
 The short answer is both are in trouble.
 But we would like to think this is only until the situation stabilizes.
 Understandably, most businesses are doing their best to comply and cooperate with the government’s directives aiming to halt the spread of the disease.
-Most businesses are sacrificing their operations and even their revenues to continuously provide goods and services to people in need.
+Most businesses are sacrificing their operations and even their revenues.
+This allows them to continuously provide goods and services to people in need.
 We remain positive that the real estate business can bounce back from this situation.

 Disparities in Supply and Demand